What is remortgaging?

 While some products might be available to borrowers regardless of whether they are buying a new property or remortgaging, others will be limited to just purchases or just people who want to remortgage.

 There are different types of remortgage products.
-You can find out more in our guide to types of mortgage, and visit Which?
-Money Compare to see the latest remortgage deals and compare them on both cost and quality of service.
+You can find out more in our guide to types of mortgage.

 Who values your property when remortgaging?